 The length of treatment with an eye patch is dependent on the age of the child and the severity of the amblyopia.
 The patch may be worn for a few hours a week or for most of the day, every day.
 Treatment is continued until either the vision is normal or until no further improvement is found.
 It may take from several weeks to several months for eye patching to be successful.

-Your child will be followed up, usually until about 8 years of age, to make sure that the treated eye is still being used properly, and does not become amblyopic again.
+Your child will be followed up, usually until about 8 years of age, to make sure that the treated eye is still being used properly and does not become amblyopic again.
 Sometimes, further patch treatment (maintenance treatment) is needed before the vision pathways in the brain are fixed and cannot be changed.

 Occasionally, eye drops to blur the vision in the good eye, or glasses that prevent the good eye from seeing clearly, are used instead of an eye patch.
-Both these methods also force the amblyopic eye to see.

 Vision therapy can be used as a treatment to maintain the good work achieved by eye patching.
 This involves playing visually demanding games with a child to work the affected eye even harder - like eye training.